 The LMS operated the branch line from 1923 to 31st December 1947.
 On the 1st January 1948, the LMS was nationalised by the Transport Act of 1947 and became part of British Railways (BR).

 British Railways (British Rail from 1965) continued to operate trains along the four-mile branch line for many years.
-Unfortunately, due to increased competition from motor vehicles, the line closed to passenger services in 1952 due to declining passenger numbers but remained open to freight traffic until 1981.
+Unfortunately, due to increased competition from motor vehicles and declining passenger numbers, the line closed to passenger services in 1952 but remained open to freight traffic until 1981.

 In 1979, a group of railway enthusiasts set up the Caledonian Railway (Brechin) Ltd in conjunction with the Brechin Railway Preservation Society in a bid to save the branch line.
 They were eventually successful and the line along with its two stations were preserved, with the first heritage passenger services being operated within the station limits not long after the departure of BR.

 After obtaining a light railway order in 1993, the railway was granted permission to run passenger services along the entire length of the line to Bridge of Dun.
 After being active for almost 40 years, the Caledonian Railway company in association with the Brechin Railway Preservation Society has gone from strength to strength, restoring and maintaining the line's infrastructure along with the rolling stock and locomotives required to successfully operate the services.

 Even after 170 years, the railway line is still going strong thanks to a dedicated team of volunteers.
 With thousands of visitors a year, the Caledonian Railway has become one of the most visited attractions in the area.

 Being an entirely volunteer run organisation, the railway would not be where it is today without our volunteers.
 We are always on the lookout for enthusiastic individuals to join our team.
 Sound like something you would like to do?
 Visit the Brechin Railway Preservation Society page to find out more or pop down to the station during an operating day and speak to some of our friendly volunteers - you don't even need to be interested in railway's to volunteer with us!